 - Hunting the Most Dangerous Game: Poor Benny... apparently, when six year old Allie and her friends play "Wolf Pack", they take it rather seriously.
 Benny, a thirteen-year-old who agreed to play with them, ends up getting dragged to the ground and bitten, more than once.

 - I Ate WHAT?!: Allie once drank water from a sprinkler in a desperate state of thirst after exercise.
 She didn't realize until she had drunk a fair amount that the funny taste probably meant there were pesticides in the water.

 - Identity Amnesia: Happens to Simple Dog after being terrified of a statue of a horse, running off and having an adventure that completely displaces her former memories.

-- Improbable Hairstyle: The yellow triangle on her head isn't a hat, but Allie's intentionally bad representation of a ponytail.
+- Improbable Hairstyle: The yellow triangle on young Allie's head isn't a hat, but her intentionally bad representation of a ponytail.

 - I Was Told There Would Be Cake: "The God of Cake".
 Allie's mom made a cake for her grandfather, but made it with multi-colored icing and decorations, thus rendering it irresistible to Allie.

 - Ill Girl: Allie has a noted propensity for becoming "dramatically ill."

 - Implausible Deniability: Allie lists two ways the Simple Dog and the Helper Dog try to trick her, which are impossibly stupid.
 One is denying that they tore up a piece of clothing with the remnants all over their faces, and the other is pretending she hasn't fed them after quickly eating all the food she just gave them.

 - Intoxication Ensues: In one childhood story, she had a birthday party on the same day as major dental work.
 During her state of heavy sedation following the surgery, she manages to mortify her mother in public with her drugged-up antics.